Becky Hammon coaching the aces sideline

 Las Vegas Aces President Nikki Fargas announced on December 31, 2021, that the team hired San Antonio Spurs assistant and 6-time WNBA All-Star Becky Hammon as the team’s head coach.

-Hammon rewarded the Aces less than nine months later with the fanchise’s first WNBA Championship.
+Hammon rewarded the Aces less than nine months later with the franchise’s first WNBA Championship.

 A year later she repeated that feat, helping the Aces become the first team to claim back-to-back WNBA titles in more than 20 years.